Recent Film and Television Productions

 When lost footage from the 1920s depicting a corporate land grab in the early days of globalization arrives back in Liberia, it sparks inquiry into how Liberians lost sovereignty over the very land that sustains them.
 Directors Gregg Mitman and Sarita West (Siegel).
 Writer Sarita West (Siegel).
 Stars, Philomena Bloh Sayeh, Cecil T.O.
 Brandy, Miatta Fahnbulleh.

 Planispheres advised on production structures and verifying the historical chain of title documentation.
-Including cross checking clearances for locations, contributors and archive material including lost footage from the 1920s and original photographs, the fair use/fair dealing exceptions, Errors and Omissions insurance requirements for broadcast licenses in each jurisdictions, and the negotiating implications for distribution and broadcast agreements.
+Including cross-checking clearances for locations, contributors and archive material including lost footage from the 1920s and original photographs, the fair use/fair dealing exceptions, Errors and Omissions insurance requirements for broadcast licenses in each jurisdiction, and the negotiating implications for distribution and broadcast agreements.

 Available worldwide on Amazon Prime.
 Alchemy Films produces documentaries for the international broadcast market as well as film festivals and educational fields.
-Clients include National Geographic International, National Geographic US and International, PBS, Discovery, ITVS and ARTE.
+Clients include National Geographic, PBS, Discovery, ITVS and ARTE.

 AWARDS: Best Feature, Documentary or Animated Film Award, International Competition, Festival de Cine Verde de Barichara 2017; Best African Film Award San Francisco Black Film Festival 2017; Global Insights Award, Black Maria Film Festival 2017; Best Documentary Award, Hobnobben Film Festival 2017; Best Director Award, Harlem International Film Festival 2017; Honorable Mention, Houston Black Film Festival 2017, 2014 International FOCAL Award, trailer won best use of archival footage in a short production.